CSR Activity Report (CSR Guideline Activity Reports) - Safety, Accident Prevention, and Environmental Preservation

 Next, the Group works to eliminate accidents in routine activities.
 Managers strive to maintain a sense of alertness in the workplace by continually reminding people to act with safety first, considering what the consequences (accidents) could be under any and all circumstances.
 In addition, if an occupational accidents does occur, an accident report is sent out to the entire Toray Group.
 In an effort to eliminate similar accidents, the unit heads and unit chiefs of each workplace take a leading role in discussing the report with workplace team members, imagining the cause of the accident as a specific danger in their own workplace, in order to raise everyone’s safety awareness and ensure commitment to the basics.

+While there were no fire or explosion accidents at Toray Industries or Group companies in Japan in 2023, there was one such accident at a Group company overseas.
+The incident involved an explosion at a volatile organic compound (VOC) processing facility.
+In response, the company concerned revised its assessment criteria for equipment modifications to ensure compliance with Toray Industries’ disaster prevention technical standards in the event of emergencies.
 In an effort to eliminate similar fire-related accidents, the Group has a system to enable Group companies to rapidly share critical information on fire-related accidents.
 The Group uses knowledge gained from previous accidents to adopt effective fire prevention strategies and implement unified accident prevention management standards.

 Number of Occupational Accidents1: Toray Group (Lost work time and non-lost work time)